 Industry or Business Experience

 This specialty requires that you work for two solid years as a staff accountant for a private firm or supervisor qualified in industry or business accounting.
-During your tenure, you must be involved in the following:
+Your school may help you find an alumni who is interested in aiding your development.
+During this phase of your development, you must be involved in the following:

 - Financial accounting